CteixeiraPW/KillaCore.Blazor.FileUpload/KillaCore.Blazor.FileUpload/README.md

 ### 1\.
 Register Services

 In your `Program.cs`, register the file upload services.
-You must provide a secret key (min 16 characters) for the HMAC security service.
+You must provide a strong secret key (min 16 characters) for the HMAC security service.

 ```csharp
 // Program.cs